idenfy/CordovaSDK/README.md

 *Note
 The manualIdentificationStatus status always returns INACTIVE status, unless your system implements manual identification callback, but does not create **a separate waiting screen** for indicating about the ongoing manual identity verification process.
 For better customization we suggest using the [immediate redirect feature ](#customizing-results-callbacks-v2-optional).
-As a result, the user will not see an automatic identification status, provided by iDenfy service.
+As a result, the user will not see an automatic identification status, provided by the iDenfy service.
 The SDK will be closed while showing loading indicators.

 ## Additional customization
-Currently, this cordova plugin does not provide customization options via Javascript code directly.
-For any additional SDK customization you should edit native code inside of the plugin.
+Currently, this Cordova plugin does not provide customization options via Javascript code directly.
+For any additional SDK customization, you should edit the native code inside of the plugin.

 **Android customization:**
 Follow [Android native SDK](https://github.com/idenfy/Documentation/blob/master/pages/ANDROID-SDK.md#customizing-sdk-v2-optional) guide and edit **IdenfySdkPlugin.java**.